| |

-Beginning with his first voyage, to his idyllic childhood home on Bois Blanc Island, he describes a succession of voyages which carried him around the Great Lakes with the Lighthouse Service, up and down the Ohio and Mississippi Rivers, and off to war in the Atlantic and Pacific Oceans with the US Coast Guard where he witnessed the battles of Saipan and Okinawa and survived attacks by enemy forces and four raging typhoons.
-He returned to the Great Lakes where he ferried workers constructing the mighty Mackinac Bridge and became partners in a ferry company.
-After being slowed down by a stroke at age 88, he began a voyage of the mind by writing poetry and Voyages.
+Beginning with his first voyage to his idyllic childhood home on Bois Blanc Island, he recounts a succession of journeys that carried him around the Great Lakes with the Lighthouse Service, up and down the Ohio and Mississippi Rivers, and off to war in the Atlantic and Pacific Oceans with the U.S. Coast Guard.
+There, he witnessed the battles of Saipan and Okinawa and survived attacks by enemy forces and four raging typhoons.
+He later returned to the Great Lakes, where he ferried workers constructing the mighty Mackinac Bridge and became a partner in a ferry company.

 Cover Photo: US Lighthouse Service ship “Marigold” in the 1930’s